kiboko-labs/native-magento-driver/README.md

 PIMGento is a good tool, but there are some drawbacks inherent to its import strategy

-- PIMGento is a one-way connector, products which are deleted or disabled in the PIM are kept in Magento
+- PIMGento is a one-way connector, products which are deleted, incomplete or disabled in the PIM are kept active in Magento
 - The medias imported with PIMGento are overriding previously existing medias in Magento, and therefore their orderings
 - The product list ordering in categories is wiped out on each PIMGento import
+- The URL key and URL Path generation is terrible and creates URL duplication issues with unreachable categories

 ## Why not using the SOAP API